Because when things matter, you've only got one shot. And there's no substitute for experience.

 I have a really good camera.
 Doesn't just having a camera create a photographer?

-Many of the best professional photographers take time to continue their education via other photographer run workshops, lectures and attending photography conventions as well as entering image competitions and such.
+Many of the best professional photographers take time to continue their education via other photographer run workshops, lectures and attending photography conventions as well as entering image competitions.

 There is a HUGE difference between a pro and a hobbyist photographer.
 Hobbyist photographers enjoy shooting and may have a great handle on their equipment however photography as a hobby is VERY expensive and the expenses add up quickly, hobbyists quickly learn there is a big difference between maintaining a professional photography business vs. shooting from time to time.